-Carlsbad is guided by nine core values that make up the community's vision for the future.
+Carlsbad and the General Plan are guided by nine core values that make up the community's vision for the future.
 These values were adopted by the City Council in 2010, following a collaborative process with the community and have been reaffirmed over the years through regular check-ins and ongoing community engagement.
+The Carlsbad Tomorrow Growth Management Citizens Committee regularly looked to the city's vision and core principles for guidance throughout their process.